xiaodongyang/xiaodongyang.github.io/index.md

 avatar: yes
 ---

 Xiaodong Yang is a Senior Research Scientist at NVIDIA Research.
 His research interests include computer vision, machine learning, deep learning, and multimedia.
-He has been working on image and video understanding, activity recognition and detection, face and gesture analytics, target re-identification, generative models for image and video generation and discriminative tasks, etc.
+He has been working on image and video understanding, activity recognition and detection, face and gesture analytics, target re-identification, generative models for image and video generation and understanding, etc.

 ## News